-PWT founder coerced from his home for growing medical cannabis
+PWT founder evicted from his home for growing medical cannabis

-To be sure to force Director Murphy to move out, the mainland landlord made hearsay criminal accusations that Director Murphy made threats to commit assault with a deadly weapon.
-This phoned in from the mainland accusation caused the Maui Police Department to send 3 patrol cars to fill Director Murphy’s driveway., on the same day he was served an eviction notice.
+To be sure to force Brian Murphy to move out, the mainland landlord made hearsay criminal accusations that Director Murphy made threats to commit assault with a deadly weapon.
+This, phoned in from the mainland, accusation caused the Maui Police Department to send 3 patrol cars to fill Director Murphy’s driveway., on the same day he was served an eviction notice.

-A short investigation by police revealed that the new property manager, who the landlord said had made the accusations, had a history of instability and Maui police officers knew her well.
-She denied the landlords complant to the police was true, and the police told Director Murphy that he had nothing to fear because “she was back on her medication.”
+A short investigation by police revealed that the new property manager, who the landlord said had made the accusations, stated that Director Murphy had not threatened her, and there had been only a small dispute over parking.
+The police told Director Murphy that he had nothing to fear, there were no accusations against him.

 The landlord was well aware that Director Murphy was still under probation, from an arrest for his operation of Patients Without Time, back in 2008, so the site of police lined up in his driveway was extremely distressing.
 If Director Murphy were charged with a crime he would go directly to jail, until his court date, without the possibility of bail.

-For his own safety, Mr. Murphy was forced to move immediately.
-Director Murphy has filed a Discrimination Complaint against LPE LLC, and it’s property manager, and it’s real estate advisor, in Hawaii Civil Right Commission Case # RE-M-1136, which was submitted with a timeline of events, and Exhibits.
+For his own safety, Mr. Murphy was coerced to move immediately.
+Director Murphy has filed a Discrimination Complaint against LPE LLC, and it’s property manager, and it’s real estate advisor, in Hawaii Civil Right Commission Case # RE-M-1136.

 Know your rights when GREEN HARVEST shows up

 UPDATE: Hawaii Registered medical cannabis patients, and/or their caregivers, may now grow up to 10 medical cannabis plants.
 GREEN HARVEST the summer of 2016 felt like a military assault on our peaceful Maui neighborhoods.
-If you hear helicopters circling your house ...
-No worries - If you are in compliance you have nothing to fear from GREEN HARVEST.
+If you hear helicopters circling your house ... no worries - if you are in compliance you have nothing to fear from GREEN HARVEST.
 They will let you keep all your plants if they are tagged and within the legal limits.
-We look forward to the day when growing cannabis is completely legal, but until then stay in compliance and you will be fine!
-Watch a video of GREEN HARVEST from June 22, 2016.
+We look forward to the day when growing cannabis is completely legal, but until then stay in compliance and hopefully you will be fine!
+Watch a video of GREEN HARVEST in action.

-The 2009 Hawai'i State House of Representatives congratulated PWT for helping Maui's medical marijuana patients:
+The 2009 Hawaii Legislature Congratulates PWT for helping Maui's medical marijuana patients "acquire" thier medicine.